 Additionally, have you ever found something with the right name but the content is completely not what you'd expect?
 My favorite one is when you search for a logo or marketing collateral and find variations of "unapproved" logos or out of date PowerPoint slide decks.
 Figuring out the reliability of the search is not always easy.

-How to build great IA
+How to Build Great Intranet IA

 Set a workshop team.
 Having the right people in the room is important but it's not always the easiest things to accomplish.